Zum Seiteninhalt

 Positions held

-• Since 2007: Research Scientist, Group leader, Dept. of Pharmacology, Medical Centre, Johannes Gutenberg University, Mainz
+• Since 2007: Group leader, Research Scientist and Lecturer, University Medical Center of Johannes Gutenberg University, Mainz

-• 2004 - 2007: Postdoc, Institute of Cardiovascular Physiology, Medical Centre, Johann Wolfgang Goethe-University, Frankfurt am Main
+• 2004 - 2007: Research Scientist, Institute of Cardiovascular Physiology, Medical Centre of Goethe University Frankfurt, Frankfurt am Main

-• 1998 - 2000: Research Assistant, Dept. of Ophthalmology, Medical Centre, Johannes Gutenberg University, Mainz
+• 1998 - 2000: Research Assistant, University Medical Centre of Johannes Gutenberg University, Mainz

 Education

-• 2001: MD, Dept. of Ophthalmology, Medical Centre, Johannes Gutenberg University, Mainz
+• 2000: MD, Department of Ophthalmology, University Medical Centre of Johannes Gutenberg University, Mainz

 Selected publications by Ning Xia

-Karl M, Hasselwander S, Zhou Y, Reifenberg G, Kim YO, Park KS, Ridder DA, Wang X, Seidel E, Hövelmeyer N, Straub BK, Li H, Schuppan D and Xia N (2022) Dual roles of B lymphocytes in mouse models of diet-induced nonalcoholic fatty liver disease.
-Hepatology, 76:1135-1149 Link
+Karl M, Hasselwander S, Zhou Y, Reifenberg G, Kim YO, Park KS, Ridder DA, Wang X, Seidel E, Hovelmeyer N, Straub BK, Li H#, Schuppan D# and Xia N# (2022) Dual roles of B lymphocytes in mouse models of diet-induced nonalcoholic fatty liver disease.
+Hepatology, 76:1135–49 (#indicates joint correspondence) Link

-Xia N, Weisenburger S, Koch E, Burkart M, Reifenberg G, Förstermann U and Li H (2017) Restoration of perivascular adipose tissue function in diet-induced obese mice without changing bodyweight.
-Br J Pharmacol, 174:3443–3453 Link
+Xia N, Weisenburger S, Koch E, Burkart M, Reifenberg G, Forstermann U and Li H (2017) Restoration of perivascular adipose tissue function in diet-induced obese mice without changing bodyweight.
+Br J Pharmacol, 174:3443–53 Link